Biometric and Criminal History Record Training

 Description: This course is designed to enhance the skills of the experienced fingerprint examiner, providing the participants with information on the application of the ACE-V process to challenging comparisons.
 This training is also beneficial for examiners preparing to take the IAI Tenprint Certification Test.
-The course curriculum consists of presentations, facilitated discussions, and practical exercises.
+Course curriculum consists of presentations, facilitated discussions, and practical exercises.

-Prerequisites: Prior comparison experience.
+Prerequisite: Prior comparison experience.

 Face Comparison and Identification Training

-Scientific Basics of Fingerprints – Classifying, Recording, and Comparing including the Scientific Basics of Palmprints – Recording
+Scientific Basics of Fingerprints: Classifying, Recording, and Comparing including the Scientific Basics of Palm Prints – Recording

-Understanding the FBI Identity History Summary – External Next Generation Identification (NGI) Response
+Understanding the FBI Identity History Summary: External Next Generation Identification (NGI) Response

 Description: This course provides an understanding of the FBI Identity History Summary (IdHS) generated as a result of an NGI fingerprint search.
-The topics covered include the fields, codes, and abbreviations the FBI uses to enter data.
+Topics covered include the fields, codes, and abbreviations the FBI uses to enter data.
 Additionally, the course emphasizes the importance of the IdHS to both criminal and civil applicant agencies, as well as the importance of submitting dispositions to complete the FBI record.
-NOTE: This course is NOT “Understanding the NCIC Record”.
+NOTE: This course is NOT “Understanding the NCIC Record.”
 However, certain aspects of the NCIC record will be covered.